Rochester General Hospital Addiction Services

 Rochester General Hospital Addiction Services - Rochester, NY

-Rochester General Hospital Addiction Services is a substance and mental health treatment facility located at 490 East Ridge Road in the 14621 zip code in Rochester, NY.
+Rochester General Hospital Addiction Services is an addiction and mental health treatment facility located at 490 East Ridge Road in the 14621 zip code in Rochester, NY.
 It is operated by a private non-profit organization.
-Rochester General Hospital Addiction Services provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Rochester General Hospital Addiction Services include counseling for substance abuse, brief intervention services and DBT.
-Rochester General Hospital Addiction Services provides outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance use.
-Other addiction treatment offered includes general addiction disorder treatment.
+Rochester General Hospital Addiction Services provides prescribes suboxone, buprenorphine maintenance and administers naltrexone.
+Some of the treatment approaches used by Rochester General Hospital Addiction Services include DBT, counseling for substance abuse and matrix model.
+Rochester General Hospital Addiction Services provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehabilitation.
+It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 490 East Ridge Road, Rochester, NY 14621